Build

 Talking to them in person will allow you to find answers to all the questions you want to ask and find out more details about their services.
 You’ll also be able to get a sense of their communication style and decide if you could collaborate successfully on the project.

-Remember these steps as you prepare to take on a home remodelling project and choose for a contractor that suits your needs so the job is completely on time, within budget and done without danger and injuries.
+Remember these steps as you prepare to take on a home remodelling project.
+Choose a contractor who suits your needs so the job is completed on time, within budget, and without danger or injuries.